Senseii-ai/.github/profile/README.md

 This is a place where AI researchers and enthusiasts come together to experiment and build systems that can be replicated to build user facing applications using AI.

-It is a place where new comers can come to learn and get mentored to build software solutions that can solve real world problems using the power of AI.
+New comers can come to learn and get mentored to build software solutions that can solve real world problems using the power of AI.

 ## The Goal

 We research and experiment to build a system that provides a personalised AI expert to the users regardless of the usecase.
-There are many ways for personalising and making Experts AI assistants in the current world like RAG, Fine-tuning, increasing context lengths of models, promtings strategies like CoT (chain of thoughts), kNN, etc. but they are evolving rapidly and new ways are coming out rapidly.
+There are many ways for personalising and making Expert AI assistants in the current world like RAG, Fine-tuning, increasing context lengths of models, promtings strategies like CoT (chain of thoughts), kNN, etc. but they are evolving rapidly and new ways are coming out every other day.

 This organisation is an Open Community for AI enthusiasts to collaborate and experiment different ways of achieving personalised general intelligence.
 There are many frontiers like OpenAI, Google, Microsoft trying to improve the model performance, we want to be the frontiers for building user facing applications using those models.